Your Right to Be Free of Discrimination

 Seattle has a Fair Chance Employment Ordinance similar to the state law, making it illegal for most employers in Seattle to advertise jobs that keep out applicants with a criminal history, ask criminal history questions or perform criminal background checks during the initial part of the hiring process.
 If you have already been hired and your employer performs a background check s/he cannot take action against you (fire, demote, etc.) because of a criminal background unless s/he allows you to explain or correct the criminal history information, and s/he can prove that there is a good business reason for their action.
 The law does not apply to jobs with unsupervised access to children under 16, individuals with developmental disabilities or vulnerable adults.
 For more information, visit the Seattle Office of Labor Standards (http://www.seattle.gov/laborstandards/ordinances/fair-chance-employment).

-3.5 Protections for Pregnant Employees
+3.5 Protections for Pregnant, Postpartum and Nursing Employees

-These protections apply to an employee’s pregnancy-related health conditions during pregnancy and after birth, such as the need to breastfeed or express milk.
-If a pregnant employee works for an employer with 15 employees or more, she has the right to the following accommodations:
+If a pregnant employee works for an employer with 15 employees or more, they have the right to the following accommodations with or without a doctor’s note:

-1. Providing frequent, longer, or flexible restroom breaks;
+• Providing frequent, longer, or flexible restroom breaks;

-3. Providing seating or allowing the employee to sit more frequently; and
+• Providing seating or allowing the employee to sit more frequently; and

-4. Refraining from lifting more than 17 pounds.
+• Refraining from lifting more than 17 pounds.

-In addition, a pregnant employee may have rights to other workplace accommodation(s), as long as there is no significant difficulty or expense to the employer.
+In addition, a pregnant employee may have rights to other workplace accommodation(s) if there is no significant difficulty or expense to the employer.
+Examples include: schedule changes and flexibility, temporary transfer to a less strenuous or hazardous position, additional non-restroom breaks or any other accommodation needed by the employee.

 To learn more about pregnant employees’ rights, or to file a complaint, go to the Attorney General’s Civil Rights Division website: https://www.atg.wa.gov/pregnancy-accommodations